 Hole 3 is the signature hole, a tiny par 3 with another lake protecting the green.
 The seventh hole is a bit of an unusual par 4, just 295 from the back tees, but the tee shot is blind whether you hit the fairway or try to drive the green.

 The back 9 has considerable elevations and has a more rural feel, almost two different courses.
-There is significant elevation change as the course winds around the Orfila Vineyard; now, you finally understand how the course earned its name.
+There is a significant elevation change as the course winds around the Orfila Winery; now, you finally understand how the course earned its name.
 Despite the 6,531 yards listed on the scorecard, the Vineyard has quite a few long par 4s, many of which play over 400 from the back tees.

 The 11th hole is particularly tough, a 457 beast of a par four that ascends into the San Pasqual Valley.
 The holes start to get more scenic here.
 Holes 12-15 are among the most beautiful parts of the course, and it makes me wish the whole course was more like this.
 The 18th hole is a 411-yard par 4 with a massively elevated drive that can produce some beautiful finishing hole views in the distance.